uiceds/cee-492-term-project-fall-2022-swifties/manuscript.md

 #### Pie Chart | Road Surface Condition

-The chart in Figure @fig:surf-cond summarizes the analysis performed on the data on the influence of road surface conditions on the number of car crashes.
+The chart in Figure @fig:surf-cond summarizes the analysis performed on the data on the influence of road surface conditions on the number of crashes.
 It was found that 76% of the recorded crashes correspond to a “dry” road surface, which can be thought of as the least dangerous condition.
-For the not-too-favorable road surface conditions, 16% of the car crashes analyzed correspond to a “wet” road surface, 5% to “snow”, 2% to “ice” and other “unknown” road surface conditions.
+For the not-too-favorable road surface conditions, 16% of the crashes analyzed correspond to a “wet” road surface, 5% to “snow”, 2% to “ice” and other “unknown” road surface conditions.
 Again, this can be interpreted as a reflex of the fact that rainy/snowy days are less frequent than "dry" days.

 ![
 **Distribution of accidents by Road Surface Condition.**